hyperledger/firefly-ethconnect/README.md

 In the modern world of Microservice architectures, having a simple, efficient and stateless REST API to submit transactions is a desirable alternative.
 A small self-contained, optimized, and independently scalable layer that can exposing a simple API that can be consumed by any application, programming language, or Integration tool.

 e.g. making it trivial to submit transactions.
-No coding required, just open up Postman and send in a trivial piece of YAML copied from a README like this one.
+No coding required, just open up [Postman](https://www.getpostman.com/) and send in some YAML or JSON copied from a README like this one.

-In an Enterprise context, the availability of simple standardized interfaces like HTTP and Kafka means applications and integration tools (a common ESB or other EAI tooling) can be hooked up trivially.
+In an Enterprise context, the availability of standardized interfaces like HTTP and Kafka means applications and integration tools (a common ESB or other EAI tooling) can be hooked up easily.
 No need to insert complex code libraries into applications, many of which are LGPL licensed.

 ## Why Messaging?

-So you ask, if the goal is simplicity, why not just put the simple HTTP API in front of JSON/RPC and be done with it?
+So you ask, if the goal is simplicity, why not just put the HTTP API in front of JSON/RPC and be done with it?

 There are some challenges in Enterprise grade Blockchain solutions (particularly in high throughput permissioned/private chains) that cannot be solved by a stateless HTTP bridging layer alone.